department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/POA-Payment-History-Research-PLan.md

 The VA’s eBenefits program enables Veterans and Caregivers to access and manage, benefits provided by the VA.
 The VSA eBenefit team [mission]( https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/ebenefits/charter.md).

 ##### View My Representative
-The current eBenefits “View My Representative” (VMR) overarching purpose was to digitize the VA's Power of Attorney forms 21-22 and 21-22a. <br>

-The three main features to the VMR
- - A form wizard or application process
+The current eBenefits “View My Representative” (VMR) overarching purpose was to digitize the VA's Power of Attorney forms 21-22 and 21-22a.
+There are three main features to the VMR: A form wizard or application process, selecting a representative to manage the disputed claim, and managing the elected representative.
+Although the process is not very complicated, it is important the veteran clearly understood that they are allicating their claim rights to a legal representative.
- - Selecting a representative
- - Manage the elected representative.

 ##### View My Payments
 The current eBenefits "View My Payment History" (PH) consolidates VA payments history into a single application.
 There are two main features of PH.
-First, is Payments Made, and second, Payment Returned. <br>
+First, is Payments Made, and second, Payment Returned.

 Payment table headers:<br>
  - Date (of payment)